bsbrl/autoinjector/README.md

 -------------
 Install the following software to operate the Autoinjector.
 It is recommended to install the software in the order it is listed.
 Make sure to run every file as administrator (right click, "Run as administrator")!
 Otherwise, the install may fail.

-### Python
+### 1. Python
 1. Download the python windows installer [here](https://www.python.org/downloads/release/python-2713/).
 2. Launch the installer and follow installation instructions on screen.
 3. Add Python to system environment path by following [these instructions](https://superuser.com/questions/143119/how-do-i-add-python-to-the-windows-path) so that you can run python from any windows command prompt.

 #### Python Packages
 1. Pip (python installer package).
 Follow instructions [here](https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation#pip-install) to download PIP.

-### Arduino
-1. Download the arduino windows installer [here](https://www.arduino.cc/en/Main/Software?).
-2. Launch the installer and follow installation instructions on screen.

-### Micromanager
-1. Download the micromanager windows installer [here](https://micro-manager.org/wiki/Download_Micro-Manager_Latest_Release).
-2. Launch the installer and follow installation instructions on screen.

-### Sensapex SDK
-1. TBD

-### Autoinjector Software
-1. Download or clone this repository by clicking "Clone or Download" button on the topright area of the [Autoinjector Respository](https://github.com/ogshull/Autoinjector-/tree/PVCAM) and extract the files.
-2. Open command prompt (make sure to run as administrator).
-3. Download Python packages (for more info/support, click the names of the packages).
-To download the python packages run the following commands from the command prompt:
+2. To download the python packages run the following commands from the command prompt (for more info/support, click the names of the packages:
 	- [Matplotlib](https://matplotlib.org/users/installing.html#windows)
 		```
 		python -m pip install matplotlib